MichaelMeow/space_age/README.md

 - An input of an age over 72 returns how much above life expectancy you have lived on each planet.
 	input: 75
-  output: you have live 3*.24 mercury years over life expectancy.
+  output: you have lived 3*.24 mercury years over life expectancy.

 ## Setup/Installation Requirements